dominodatalab/domino-blueprints/EKS-POD-IDENTITY-README.md

   ]
 }
 ```
-In the above the `$PROVIDER_ARN` is the OIDC endpoint associated with the EKS cluster.
-And the `${ISSUER_HOSTPATH}:sub`
+In the above the `arn:aws:iam::111111111111:oidc-provider/oidc.eks.<AWS_REGION>.amazonaws.com/id/<OIDC_ID>` is the
-has to include every K8s Service Account that is permitted to assume this role.
-Change the EKS cluster and the former
+OIDC endpoint ARN associated with the EKS cluster.
+And the `${ISSUER_HOSTPATH}:sub` has to include every K8s Service
-changes.
-If too many users can assume the role, you run the risk of hitting the (extended) limit of 4096 characters
+Account that is permitted to assume this role.
+Change the EKS cluster and the former changes.
+If too many users can
-for the trust policy.
+assume the role, you run the risk of hitting the (extended) limit of 4096 characters for the trust policy.

 Compare this with the trust policy for an IAM role when using EKS Pod Identity